traitmeta/soler/crates/scanner/README.md

     - pending — the pending state and transactions block
 - Returns:
   - data – the return value of the executed contract

+### ethers abi

+use ethers abi and set block number befor call function. this can also implement token balance at giving block number.